josek98/pywgraph/README.md

 * The a function of two variables that return one element (the binary operation of the group).

 * The inverse function of an element.
-This is, the function that given an element of the group returns it inverse.
+This is, the function that given an element of the group returns its inverse.

 * The identity element of the group.

 * Optional, a hash function for the elements of the group.
 By default it is taken the standard python hash function.
 If your group contains not hashable elements you should provide one.

+* [New in `1.1.0`] Optional, a check function to check if an element belongs to the group.

 ## QUICKSTART